karunakarhv/MyPractice/Hashnode/Testing/Topics.md

 3. Balancing Act: Mastering Blackbox and Whitebox Testing
 4. Unraveling the Unknown: The Essence of Exploratory Testing
 5. Crafting a Comprehensive Test Plan: Your Roadmap to Successful Testing
+6. Breaking Boundaries: A Guide to Boundary Value Testing in Software Quality
+7. Mastering Performance Testing: Ensuring Your Application's Peak Performance

 # Topics for scheduling
+1. Simplifying Testing Efforts: Unveiling the Magic of Equivalence Testing
+2. Pushing Limits: Unveiling the Power of Stress Testing in Software Performance

 # Topics yet to schedule